 c) Third party cookies that are used by our sales partners, affiliate network or our online advertising supplier.

 d) In addition any visitor that has clicked on a First Utility advertisement on another website that links to www.first-utility.com will be sent anonymous cookies that will allow us to analyse advertising effectiveness.

 If you delete your cookies, some features of our website such as remembering your login details will not function as a result.
 You may at any time request us to stop using cookies by contacting us at email@example.com.

 The Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011 came into force on 25 May 2011.
 The regulations require the user's consent before using cookies.
 The Information Commissioner's Office has granted organisations a year to work out how they will address the new law.
 First Utility is taking steps to meet the new legislative requirements.

-first utility partners with various trusted organisations to provide its services which are located outside or which use suppliers which are located outside of the European Economic Area ("EEA").
-The data that we collect from you may therefore be transferred to, and stored at, a destination outside the EEA (for example in the US and in China).
+First Utility partners with various trusted organisations to provide its services which are located outside or which use suppliers which are located outside of the European Economic Area ("EEA").
+The data that we collect from you may therefore be transferred to, processed and stored at, a destination outside the EEA.

 These third parties may be engaged in, amongst other things, providing services such as analytical research services and direct marketing.